drdragon79/infosec-stuff/Active Directory/AD Concepts/Kerberos.md

 - The key is then used to decrypt the first message send by the authentication server
 - The User has now access to TGS ID and TGSSessionKey
 - The User then generates two more messages to send to the Ticket Granting Server
-- Frist one is a plain text with the follwing content
+- Frist one is a plain text with the following content
 ```
 [Unencrypted]
 ServiceName/ID